modm-io/modm/README.md

 <dt>scons</dt>
 <dd>
-  SCons tools (e.g. xpcc.py for the build process, avr.py for compiling for AVR microcontrollers, arm.py for compiling for ARM7 and Cortex-M0/3/4, etc.)
+  SCons tools (e.g. xpcc.py for the build process, avr.py for compiling for AVR microcontrollers, arm.py for compiling for Cortex-M3/4, etc.)

   Look at the SConstruct files in the example folder and the online documentation to see how to use the provided scons tools.